 Alastair Lamond is the Managing Director of Lamond and Murray Ltd, a Fife-based engineering firm who are one of the country’s leading sub-contract gear manufacturers.

-Robert McGee is a Chartered Banker who has worked with The Royal Bank of Scotland for over 40 years.
+Robert McGee is a retired Chartered Banker who worked with The Royal Bank of Scotland for over 43 years.

-On a personal note, Robert is married to Sandra.
-They have one daughter and live in Edinburgh where they are parishioners at Holy Cross in Trinity.
+Robert is married with one daughter and lives in Edinburgh where they are parishioners at Holy Cross in Trinity.

 Andrew Milligan OBE

-Andrew is a Fellow and Council Member of the Society of Business Economists, the leading organisation serving business economists in the UK, and is a member of the Court of Heriot-Watt University.
+Andrew is a Fellow and Council Member of the Society of Professional Economists, the leading organisation serving business economists in the UK.
+Previous responsibilities included a Governing Board member of the Technology Strategy Board (now Innovate UK) and a member of Court of Heriot-Watt University.
 He received an OBE in the 2015 New Year’s Honours list for services to innovation and the economy.

 Fr Scott Deeley is parish priest at St Patrick’s in Kilsyth and Vicar Episcopal for Clergy & Religious Life.
 He studied for the priesthood at The Royal Scots College in Rome and The Pontifical University of Salamanca and was ordained to the priesthood in 2004.
 He has since served in parishes in Stirlingshire, East Dunbartonshire and East & West Lothian.
 Fr Deeley has a Licence in Canon Law from the Gregorian University in Rome and is the Chancellor of the Archdiocese.